AYUSH-pro-grammer/split-keyboard/README.md

-# split keyboard
+# Split Keyboard

-split keyboard created in kicad and cad
+Split keyboard created in kicad and cad

-## what is this project
+## What is this project

-this is a split keyboard keyboard divided into 2 parts. i made this to gain experience in pcb design, cad modelling and firmware development. it has 22 keys per side, an oled display, and rotary encoder.
+This is a split keyboard.
+It is divided into 2 parts.
+I designed it to gain some experience in pcb design, cad modeling and firmware development.
+It has 22 keys per side, oled display, and rotary encoder.

-## why i made it
+## Why I made it

-i wanted to create my own keyboard to get more experience working with hardware project. i got a lot of information about schematic creation, pcb routing, footprints, cad case modelling and file structure for github.
+I want to design my own keyboard to gain experience in hardware project.
+I got a lot of useful information about creating schematics, pcb routing, footprints, cad case modeling and file structure on github.

 ## what is inside